Freemotion 750 Interactive vs. Nordictrack Commercial 1750

 About My Treadmill Reviews

-My treadmill reviews are both subjective and objective.
+TreadmillMy treadmill reviews are both subjective and objective.
 They are objective in the sense that I will provide you with information about each machine, such as motor, weight capacity and other features.
 But they are subjective in the sense that I am really giving my opinion of each treadmill.
-You can agree or disagree with my opinion, but my reviews should not be considered all facts by any means.
-I hope my treadmill reviews as well as my elliptical reviews can be helpful to you in making a decision on what to buy.
-Your experiences with each piece of equipment may be different than mine, and you may really enjoy something I hate or really hate something I enjoy.
+You may agree or disagree with my opinion, but my hope is that my elliptical and treadmill reviews can be helpful to you in making a decision on what to buy.
 Remember that each review is just what I think.
-You can try these other treadmill reviews if you disagree with me.
+You can always check out Treadmill Doctor, Treadmill Review Guru or these other treadmill reviews if you want another opinion.